BCzarkowski/bczarkowski.github.io/docs/zadanie1/subpages/subpage_Visual_Basic.md

 ---

 # Introduction
-Visual Basic (VB) is an event-driven programming language and integrated development environment (IDE) developed by Microsoft.
-It was first released in 1991 as part of the Visual Basic 1.0 product.
-The language was designed to be easy to learn and use, allowing developers to create Windows applications with a graphical user interface (GUI) quickly.
-VB is based on the BASIC programming language, which was originally developed in the 1960s for teaching programming concepts.
+Visual Basic (VB) is an event-driven programming language and integrated development environment (IDE) created by Microsoft.
+It was first released in 1991 as a part of the Visual Studio suite.
+Visual Basic was designed to make programming more accessible, allowing developers to create Windows applications with a graphical user interface (GUI) using a drag-and-drop interface for designing forms and controls.

-One of the key features of Visual Basic is its use of a drag-and-drop interface for designing user interfaces, which significantly simplifies the development process.
-Developers can visually place controls like buttons, text boxes, and labels on forms, and then write code to handle events triggered by user interactions.
+The language is based on the BASIC programming language, which stands for Beginner's All-purpose Symbolic Instruction Code.
+Visual Basic introduced features such as object-oriented programming, which allows for the creation of reusable code components, and it supports rapid application development (RAD), enabling developers to quickly build applications.

-Visual Basic has evolved over the years, with significant versions including Visual Basic 6.0, released in 1998, which became widely popular for desktop application development.
-In 2002, Microsoft introduced Visual Basic .NET (VB.NET), which is part of the .NET framework and supports object-oriented programming, making it more powerful and versatile for modern application development.
+One of the significant milestones in Visual Basic's evolution was the release of Visual Basic .NET (VB.NET) in 2002, which transitioned the language to the .NET framework, allowing for greater interoperability with other .NET languages and technologies.
+VB.NET introduced features such as improved type safety, inheritance, and the ability to create web applications.

-A fun fact about Visual Basic is that it was one of the first programming languages to allow developers to create applications without needing to write extensive amounts of code, which contributed to its popularity among non-programmers and those new to software development.
-Despite its decline in use for new projects in favor of more modern languages, Visual Basic remains a significant part of Microsoft's legacy and is still used in many legacy systems and applications.
+A fun fact about Visual Basic is that it was one of the first programming languages to provide a true visual programming environment, which significantly influenced the development of future programming languages and IDEs.
+Despite its decline in popularity with the rise of more modern languages, Visual Basic remains in use, particularly in legacy systems and for developing Windows-based applications.

 # Search results